openziti/ziti-tunnel-sdk-c/docs/running-with-FIPS.md

 The source reference page contains links to the
 [FIPS CMVP](https://csrc.nist.gov/Projects/Cryptographic-Module-Validation-Program) certificate as well.
-The OpenZiti project provides this software as is and is not responsible if you erroneously claim FIPS validation or use/build/deploy a FIPS module erroneously.
+The OpenZiti project provides this software as is and is not responsible if you erroneously claim FIPS validation or use/build/deploy a FIPS module non compliantly.

 ### Building an OpenSSL FIPS Module From Source for Development

 It's relatively straightforward to build OpenSSL from source and the OpenSSL doc site provides clear instructions.
-Since vcpkg is necessary to build ziti-edge-tunnel.
-You can opt to use vcpkg to build an openssl executable and the fips shared library using vcpkg.
+Since vcpkg is necessary to build ziti-edge-tunnel, you can opt to use vcpkg to build an openssl executable and the fips shared library using vcpkg.

 Using vcpkg -- replace `<platform>` with `x64-linux`, `arm64-osx`, `x64-windows` etc., depending on your target platform.
 This will generate a shared object into the vcpkg directory under `installed/openssl_<platform>-dynamic/lib/ossl-modules` or `./installed/x64-windows/bin/fips.dll` (on Windows).

-These example commands build/retrieves:
+These example commands build/retrieve:
 * core: Base OpenSSL components (libraries, headers).
 * fips: Enables building the FIPS provider (`fips.dll`, `fips.so`, or `fips.dylib`).
-* [optional] tools: Includes CLI tools like `openssl.exe` or `openssl` binary.
+* [optional] tools: Includes CLI tools, such as `openssl.exe`/`openssl`.

 **Linux/MacOS**
 ```sh